-Use cards and dice lying around the house to play maths games – simply flip two cards or roll two dice and add, subtract or multiple the numbers.
+- Use cards and dice lying around the house to play maths games – simply flip two cards or roll two dice and add, subtract or multiple the numbers.
 The answer can be used to move around a game board or score points for the highest or lowest answer.
 These games can be made more challenging by increasing the number of cards or dice thrown at any one time.

-- Board Games – Snakes & Ladders, Dominoes – basically anything involving counting dice and moving spaces is another opportunity for your child to practice their basic maths facts.
+- Play board games like Snakes & Ladders or Dominoes – basically anything involving counting dice and moving spaces is another opportunity for your child to practice their basic maths facts.

 - Design your own games.
 Children enjoy being creative and can design their own board, materials and rules – lots of skills are practiced with this fun activity.

 Below are some great websites and applications with school holiday activities across all areas of Sydney.
 All of the hard work has been done for you, all you have to do is choose where to go!